 To give students in mathematics, or in subjects that use mathematical methods, a comprehensive foundation in differential and integral calculus, and examples of its applications.

-Students have until the sixth Friday from Monday 26 February to determine if they wish to change down to a less difficult Mathematics paper without any fees loss.
+Students have until the Thursday 9 April to determine if they wish to change down to a lower level mathematics paper (MATHS165, MATHS168, ENGEN101) without any fees loss.

 Students who successfully complete the course should be able to: